miamtech/mealz-documentation/docs/ios/features/_shared/Prerequisites.md

 ### Packages
-To have the Catalog functioning properly, you must install our packages `MiamIOSFramework` & `MiamNeutraliOSFramework`.
+To have the Mealz functioning properly, you must install our packages `MealziOSSDK`, `MealzUIiOSSDK` & `MealzNaviOSSDK`.
 [Here are the instructions](/docs/ios/overview/installation)

 ### Initialize Miam
-Also, you must initialize `miam` in your AppDelegate.
+Also, you must initialize `mealz` in your AppDelegate.
 [Here are the instructions](/docs/ios/overview/Initialisation)